TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 * To call the method you simply need to use its name, as shown in the last line of the example `puts my_name`

-In this example, the output is `"Joe Smith"` because when you write `puts my_name` you are putsing what is *returned* by the method `my_name`.
-And that method simply *returns* the string `"Joe Smith"` because that string is all that is in the body of that method.
-This is known as an *implicit return*, which will be described a bit later in this lesson.

 ## Parameters and Arguments